The second part of this story has been published 17/9/18. Read it here. Bible verses included.

 LGBT couples would adopt children that might never have a chance to experience parental love.

 Tenets of faith are subjective in Christianity

-There is no singular viewpoint in Christianity; most pastors, leaders and congregants can’t always see eye to eye anyway.
-This is why Catholics and Protestants are separate and further split into various denominations.
+There is no singular viewpoint in Christianity.
+Most pastors, leaders and congregants can’t see eye to eye on many issues.

 Straight leaders have no reason to care